egonos/Introduction-to-Machine-Learning-Interviews-Book-Solutions/Chapter 8 Answers.md

 * i.
 What can you say about the ability to converge and generalize of Adam vs. SGD?

-ADAM optimizer is a really successfull optimization algorithm compared to its relatives.
+ADAM optimizer is a really successful optimization algorithm compared to its relatives.
 Therefore, I'll use my vote for ADAM optimizer.
 More technically, ADAM uses weight decay and momentum at the same time.
 The added properties of ADAM makes it robust to hard paths i.e. the convergence probability is higher.

 * ii.
 What else can you say about the difference between these two optimizers?

 SGD in default settings, does not use momentum.
-It also does not uses weight decay.
+It also does not use weight decay.

 **21.** With model parallelism, you might update your model weights using the gradients from each machine asynchronously or synchronously.
 What are the pros and cons of asynchronous SGD vs. synchronous SGD?